scipy/scipy/doc/source/tutorial/integrate.rst

 sol.t:          [0.
 0.10097672 1.04643602 1.86341289 2.45798743 2.99814154
  3.54800133 4.        ]

-It can be seen that the time steps are automatically calculated if no `t_eval` option is specified.
-To compare the solution of `solve_ivp` with the `airy` function a time vector created by `solve_ivp` is passed to the `airy` function and both solutions are printed.
+As it can be seen `solve_ivp` determines its time steps automatically if not specified otherwise.
+To compare the solution of `solve_ivp` with the `airy` function the time vector created `solve_ivp` by  is passed to the `airy` function and both solutions are given in the following:

 >>> print("sol1.y[1]: {}".format(sol1.y[1]))
 >>> print("airy(sol.t):  {}".format(airy(sol1.t))